 Columbia Gorge Community College provides test proctoring services to students and community members.
 All tests are administered by appointment only and there is a fee for this service.
-Contact the testing proctor at testing@cgcc.edu, or call (541) 506-6011, option 2 to schedule a test.
+Contact the testing proctor at testing@cgcc.edu to schedule a test.